dreamportdev/Osdev-Notes/08_VirtualFileSystem/03_TarFileSystem.md

         +-------------------+
 ```

-The type is just a numeric id to identify the tag, the size is the file size. `mod_start` and `mod_end` are the phsyical address of the start and end of the module.
-The string is an arbitrary string associated with the module.
-How to parse the multioot information tags is explained in the _Boot Protocols_ chapter.
+The `type`  is just a numeric id to identify the tag, the `size` field is not the size of the file, but of the tag itself.
+The fields `mod_start` and `mod_end` are the phsyical address of the beginning and end of the module (then `mod_end - mod_start` is its size).
+The string is an arbitrary string associated with the module, in this case our tar file content.
+How to parse the multiboot information tags is explained in the [_Boot Protocols_](../01_Overview/02_Boot_Protocols.md) chapter.

 Once parsed the tag above, we now need to map the memory range from `mod_start` to `mod_end` into our virtual memory, and then the archive is ready to be accessed by the driver at the virtual address specified.

-Now after parsing the information above

 ## Where To Go From Here